davoplus/the-celebrity-problem/README.md

 **add-relation**
 * This command will Add a new Relation.

-**find-celebrities**
-* This command Find the Celebrity(ies) using the relations list of each Person added.
-This approach can return one or more celebrities.

-**find-celebrities-by-relations**
-* This command Find the Celebrity(ies) using the relations list recursively from source person.
-This approach can return one o more celebrities.

 **find-celebrity-by-relations**
 * This command Find the Celebrity using the relations list recursively from source person.
 This approach just return one celebrity.